ricardjocelyn/ricardjocelyn.github.io/_projects/1_project.md

 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/Cover-figure.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    The use of field-standard approaches in neuroscience and psychology can exclude participants from research, biasing our understanding of brain–behavior relations.
+Ricard, Parker, and colleagues discuss how we might address inequity in our scientific methodology.
+The cover image is a stylized illustration depicting exclusion in human neuroimaging methods.
+Cover concept: Mona Li, Jocelyn Ricard.
+Printed with permission from Mona Li Visuals.
 </div>

 You can also put regular text between your rows of images.